-Existing graph pooling approaches include cluster-based methods (e.g. DiffPool \cite{ying2018diffpool}, MinCutPool \cite{bianchi2020spectral}), i.e., methods based on learning soft cluster assignments for vertices to provide new graph-level outputs at multiple scales, and \emph{sorting methods} (e.g. TopK Pool \cite{gao2019graphUnets,cangea2018sparsegraph,knyazev2019understanding}, SAGpool \cite{lee2019self}), i.e., methods that rank vertices and provide coarsening via induced subgraphs.
+Existing graph pooling approaches include \emph{cluster-based methods} (e.g.\ DiffPool \cite{ying2018diffpool}, MinCutPool \cite{bianchi2020spectral}), i.e., methods based on learning soft cluster assignments for vertices to provide new graph-level outputs at multiple scales, and \emph{sorting methods} (e.g.\ TopK Pool \cite{gao2019graphUnets,cangea2018sparsegraph,knyazev2019understanding}, SAGpool \cite{lee2019self}), i.e., methods that rank vertices and provide coarsening via induced subgraphs.
 There are also topologically motivated graph pooling methods such as Structural Deep Graph Mapper \cite{bodnar2021mapper}, which is based on soft cluster assignments.
 It uses differentiable and fixed PageRank-based lens functions for the standard Mapper algorithm \cite{singh2007_mapper}.
 Additionally, there is a method for graph pooling which uses maximal cliques \cite{luzhnica2019clique}, assigning vertices to meta-vertices using topological information encoded in the graph structure.
 However, if directly generalized for simplicial complexes, this clique-based coarsening method never retains any higher dimensional simplices since the pooled output is always a graph.
-Recently, general strategies for pooling simplicial complexes were proposed \cite{cinque2022poolingSCN}, which directly generalize different graph pooling methods to act on simplicial complexes: max pooling, TopK Pool \cite{gao2019graphUnets, cangea2018sparsegraph}, SAGpool \cite{lee2019self}, and a TopK method separated by Hodge Laplacian terms.
-This proposed framework aims to generalize graph pooling methods for simplicial complexes, albeit using different tools from what we use here.
+Recently, general strategies for pooling simplicial complexes were proposed \cite{cinque2022poolingSCN}, which directly generalize different graph pooling methods to act on simplicial complexes.
+This framework aims to generalize graph pooling methods for simplicial complexes, albeit using different tools~(i.e., signal processing) from what we use here.
 The reader interested in understanding how pooling approaches can be unified and harmonized using the language of combinatorial complexes is recommended to refer to Hajij et al.~\cite{Hajij2022} or Papamarkou et al.~\cite{Papamarkou2024}, with the latter providing an introduction to the nascent field of \emph{topological deep learning} into which we would contextualize our proposed method.